bigmlcom/python/docs/index.rst

 have been built from the same base input data, but sampled in particular ways.

-The model types allowed to be a submodel of a fusion are: deepnet, ensemble, fusion, model, and logistic regression.
+The model types allowed to be a submodel of a fusion are: deepnet, ensemble, fusion, model, logistic regression and linear regression.

 The JSON structure for an Fusion is: